Licamus/Inzza/README.md

 ## 08-Change_ViewTemplatesName

-This scripts allows you to rename views templates.
+This scripts allow you to rename views templates.
 Basically this script, filter view templates from views, and then do a string replace for the names of the view templates.

+## 09-Get_ViewFilters_InDynamoÇ

+This scripts allow you to get view filters inside dynamo, to use them in other script.

+## 10-Delete_FamilyParameters

+This scripts allow you to delete family parameters.